jianlin-cheng/DProQA/README.md

 | 3WD5   | 0.011             | 0.011         | 0.011         | 0.0           | 0.672         |
 | 5KOV   | 0.065             | 0.08          | 0.085         | 0.087         | 0.0           |
 | BEST   | **0.049 ± 0.054** | 0.111 ± 0.182 | 0.061 ± 0.064 | 0.099 ± 0.185 | 0.379 ± 0.298 |

+# Train your own data with GGT
+We will release our training code and datasets soon.